andresiglesiasb/aws-devops-project/docs/phase-1/02-vpc.md

 > In contrast, **private subnets** do **not** have internet access directly.
 > Giving them public IPs is not only unnecessary it also defeats the purpose of network isolation in private subnets.

+> The dev-private-with-nat-1a subnet was created to divide the private subnets into two: one with internet access and one without.
+> This separation helps isolate resources that do not require internet connectivity, improving security and reducing exposure.

 ---

 ## C. Create Route Tables